Locations:

 • Listen to your body: Consider that buzzed feeling a message to know and understand your limits.
 “We shouldn’t ignore the signals our body is sending us to let us know we’ve had too much to drink,” advises Dr. Streem.

-• Go non-alcoholic: Want to hang out at a BORG party or any other social gathering without getting tipsy?
+• Go nonalcoholic: Want to hang out at a BORG party or any other social gathering without getting tipsy?
 Skip putting the alcohol in your jug (or cocktail glass) entirely.

 Advertisement

-“Lots of young people are learning that they just feel better and accomplish more when they minimize their drinking,” says Dr. Streem.
+“Lots of young people are learning that they just feel better and accomplish more when they minimize their drinking,” shares Dr. Streem.
 “And if you have a family history of addiction problems, consider not drinking at all.
 Genetics is a major factor in addiction risk.”

 Advertisement